AzureAiDevs/hub/website/blog/2023-aia/2023-04-12-onnx-dotnet/index.md

  -->

-1. The presentation is about machine learning models with ONNX and .NET, presented by Beatriz Stollnitz and Henk.
+- Machine learning models with ONNX and .NET.
-2. They start with a dataset of Lego figures, create a model, and demonstrate how to run it in a .NET Maui application that can run on a mobile phone.
-3. The presentation covers an overview of AI, machine learning, expert systems, and deep learning, and how they relate to traditional programming.
+- AI, machine learning, expert systems, and deep learning, and how they relate to traditional programming.

 <!--
 - Main point 1